 The disadvantage is you may feel that the look is unfinished with the hem of the sheer top just hanging over the dress.
 I wore it this way on our Caribbean cruise for one of my dinner outfits and didn’t mind the shirt hanging out this way.

-However, it is all dependant on what the hem of the top looks like and how long it is.
+However, it is all dependent on what the hem of the top looks like and how long it is.

 There are ways you can cover the hem of the top.
 This works with any top you want to layer over a dress.